What is Parallel Computing

 This means that all CPUs must be on the same node, most Mahuika nodes have 72 CPUs.

-Shared memory parallelism is what is used in our example script array_sum.r
+Shared memory parallelism is used in our example script sum_matrix.r

 .